sapial-ai/sapial/readme.md

 Sapial is a open framework for building personal agents that can be trained on your own data.
 It is built on top of [Deno](https://deno.land/), [Transforemrs](), [Langchain](), and [llama-index]().

-Why Deno?
+Why **Deno**?

+**Deno** is a secure, user-friendly runtime for JavaScript, TypeScript, and WebAssembly, built on V8, Rust, and Tokio.
+It supports TypeScript natively, provides built-in development tools, and accommodates existing npm modules.
+Distributed as a single executable, Deno doubles as both a runtime and package manager, using browser-compatible protocols for loading modules.
+It's an ideal environment for modern programming and a great alternative for utility scripts previously written in Bash or Python.

 ## Architecture
 Sapial is broadly divided into three parts:
-1. Python backend services, exposed over local FastAPI bridge
+1. **Python backend services**, exposed over local FastAPI bridge
-2. Deno runtime (middleware), for running the agent
+2. **Deno runtime (middleware)**, for running the agent
-3. Client Interfaces, that connect to the Deno runtime via local HTTP API
+3. **Client Interfaces**, that connect to the Deno runtime via local HTTP API

 ## Setup